SeaOfWolf/CV/index.md

 ## Off Duty Skill Development
 **Home Lab** <br>
 _Lenovo TS140, Cisco SG300, Raspbery Pi, Raspberry Pi Zero_ <br>
 I’ve built many computers, also servers and have a server for my home network that I have set up VMware ESXI 6.0 on running a virtualised environment.
-I am using this server as a test lab, running multiple Windows servers, FreeB- SD, PFsense and Sophos firewalls.
+I am using this server as a test lab, running multiple Windows servers, FreeBSD, PFsense and Sophos firewalls.
 Some of the systems on the server: <br>
 1 Windows Server 2012 R2 domain controller with forest <br>
 1 Win Server 2012 R2 DNS <br>
 1 Win Server 2012 R2 Core <br>